ITRS-Group/cordial/tools/gateway-reporter/README.md

     Also see the `empty` configuration key, to customise the text in these rows, for reports below.

-    ⚠️ Note that there is no support for Sampler Includes at this time, and any Sampler that is seen as empty may in fact be part of a Sampler Includes configuration - for FKM, Disk, Processes and Win-Services plugins.
+    💡️ There is no support for Sampler Includes at this time, and any Sampler that is seen as empty may in fact be part of a Sampler Includes configuration - for FKM, Disk, Processes and Win-Services plugins.

   * `formats`